 why i speak about, consult about, and advocate for

-I speak about hope and I advocate for change.
+I speak about hope and I advocate for change — and I consult with organizations about how to do it.
 As for hope, I start with where we are: Mental health issues are not just taking an enormous toll on individuals; they’re also taking an enormous toll on our society, including our organizations — which includes our businesses.
 So I start, initially, with my story, and what I’ve learned, in terms of tools — to show that things really can change for the better, if people and organizations take action.
-Ultimately, hope and change are interrelated; I advocate about mental illness and mental health, and how action can turn things around, because I want to change how things currently are — at all levels.
+Ultimately, hope and change are interrelated; I show how action can turn things around.
+I want to help by change how things currently are, for the better.

 Part of this is creating environments where people —- including people in organizations — including employees — are safe, and feel safe, to get help and support when facing mental health issues.
 This is not just humane; it’s also good sense.
 I want to end the irrational prejudices and stigma that prevent people, especially people in workplaces, from seeking the full help they need with mental health issues.
 And, particularly in the advocacy area, I want to focus attention on the problem of anosognosia — the fact that many people with mental illness often can’t perceive or see that they have an illness that needs treatment.
 Societal stigma and the complication of anosognosia are two different things, but they’re related: I talk about both because I want people with mental illness to be able to access doctors, and medicine, and therapy — and to have this access be considered as important as any other fundamental human right.
 Why?
 As I mentioned above, it’s not just a question of being humane; it’s also good business sense for organizations and companies.